trustedsec/SysmonCommunityGuide/file-create.md

 File Create
 ===========

 Via its filter driver, Sysmon can log the creation of files and information on what process is creating the file using **EventID 11**.
-This allows defender to filter for:
+This allows a defender to filter for:

 * Dropping of files for later execution (PowerShell, Office Apps, certutil.exe)